 So, just avoid the culprit, right?
 It’s not that easy:

 - It depends on the dose: a little bit won’t give you any pimples, a lot will turn your face into a war zone

 - It depends on your skin type: if you’re prone to breakouts, you’re more likely to be affected

 FIY, if you’ve just started exfoliating, a breakout can be normal.
 If some pimples were forming deep within your skin, exfoliation will bring them to the surface of your skin faster.

 The Bottom Line

-Too much of a good thing can often be a bad thing.
-To avoid problems, introduce new products into your skincare routine slowly, and only one at a time.
-That way, if your skin starts to act out, you’ll be able to figure out quickly what’s causing the problem.
-Sometimes, all you have to do to fix it is cut back on usage.
+Too much of a good thing is a bad thing.
+To avoid problems, introduce only one new product at a time into your skincare routine.
+That way, if your skin starts to act out, you’ll know what the culprit is.
+Sometimes, you only have to cut back.
 Other times, the bin is the only option.

 Are you overdoing it with skincare?
 Share your thoughts in the comments below.